-- Prior to any major campus event, including graduation celebrations, May Day festivities and student move-ins, University Safety works in concert with the North Manchester Police Department as well as the Wabash County Emergency Management Agency to coordinate the scheduling of patrols of the campus and the surrounding community. - University Safety Student Patrol working events and/or patrolling the campus are trained to summon the assistance of the on duty officer for issues that arise during their assigned shifts, including problems with intoxicated students. - In 2012, the University purchased the Report Exec software program from Competitive Edge Software Inc. Through the tracking capabilities of this software, we are able to identify any problem areas on campus, and to provide greater patrols and awareness education. - The Intoxicated Student Guidelines provides for a concentrated effort and joint response to all drug and alcohol cases, where a student's well-being is in question.
+- Prior to any major campus event, including graduation celebrations, May Day festivities and student move-ins, University Safety works in concert with the North Manchester Police Department to coordinate the scheduling of patrols of the campus and the surrounding community. - University Safety Student Patrol working events and/or patrolling the campus are trained to summon the assistance of the on duty officer for issues that arise during their assigned shifts, including problems with intoxicated students. - In 2012, the University purchased the Report Exec software program from Competitive Edge Software Inc. Through the tracking capabilities of this software, we are able to identify any problem areas on campus, and to provide greater patrols and awareness education. - The Intoxicated Student Guidelines provide for a concentrated effort and joint response to all drug and alcohol cases, where a student's well-being is in question.
 On duty personnel, including the hall director and an officer, respond to assess and evaluate the condition of the student.
 If needed, off campus EMS personnel are summoned.